9 Things to Do in Charleston in the Winter: 2025/2026 Edition

 - Packing a picnic to enjoy while you gaze at the horizon

 January, February, and March are relatively quiet in the Holy City, and most of our tourist attractions are equally quiet.
-That means you can stroll through the historic market without running into crowds, take a boat tour with little or no wait or visit one of our plantations without fighting through the crowds.
+That means you can stroll through the historic market without running into crowds, take a boat tour with little or no wait, or visit one of our plantations without fighting through the crowds.

 While spring in Charleston is marvelous, you’ll experience higher crowd levels at this time.

-Charleston Winter Wine Festival
+4. Attend the Charleston Winter Wine Festival 2026

 If you love wine, we recommend heading to Charleston in January and February.
 Our Winter Wine Festival takes place here every winter and features some of the best wineries in the Lowcountry.